Owen Salmon SC

 Before joining the Johannesburg Bar in 2011, Prince worked for several years at Coca Cola Fortune.
 He headed up the Industrial Relations portfolio, and was also its Legal Adviser and Human Resources Manager.
 During his tenure at Coca Cola Fortune, Prince was involved in over 50 cases at the CCMA, Labour Court and Competition Commission.
 Prince also undertook articles and was integrally involved in municipal auditing and compliance.

-At the Bar, Prince is a member of Maisels Group.
-His areas of practice include labour law, dispute resolution, company law, municipal law and property law, and he appears regularly in the High Court and Labour Court.
-He has also appeared in the Constitutional Court as a junior counsel.
+As a member of Maisels Group, Prince’s areas of practice include labour law, dispute resolution, company law, municipal law and property law.
+He appears regularly in the High Court and Labour Court, and has also appeared in the Constitutional Court.

 In his spare time, Prince enjoys watching and participating in sport – with a particular interest in sports cars.